microsoft/azure_arc/docs/azure_jumpstart_ag/contoso_supermarket/freezer_monitor/_index.md

 ## Freezer Monitoring dashboard

-Contoso has an ADX dashboard for Freezer Monitoring analytics and monitoring.
+Contoso has an ADX dashboard report for Freezer Monitoring analytics and monitoring.
 The dashboard is generated from live data sent from the IoT devices through the MQTT broker and IoT Hub to the ADX database using data integration.

 ## Manually import dashboard